jhavinit/ai_studio_app/README.md

 - Make sure ports 3001 and 8080 are available

 **Database issues:**
-- Delete `backend/database.sqlite` and restart backend server
+- Delete `volume postgres` and restart backend server
 - It will auto-create tables on startup

 ## 🚀 Production Deployment Notes